Mr4k/mr4k.github.io/projects/lightbox.md

 **Lightbox is a basic extendable raytracer I wrote with python.** Most of the work was done over two days.
 If you are interested feel free to check it out on my [github](https://github.com/Mr4k/lightbox).
 <br>
-**Structure Lightbox breaks down everything into components as follows**:
+**Structure** - Lightbox breaks down everything into components as follows:
 <br>
 **Renderables** - 3D geometry like a sphere, or a plane, or a box.
 You can easily extend this component by providing your own ray to surface intersection function.
 Here is a Renderable which represents a horizontal plane: